Clever, charming, courageous, a bit mad and a ''cheeky little whitey'', that was Sir Paul Holmes, his funeral has been told.

 "Some of us want to strive to be like him.
-It's an honour to come up and see him off," he said.
+It's an honour to come up and see him off."

-TV presenter Jason Gunn had kind words for Holmes, whom he had written a poem about.
+TV presenter Jason Gunn had kind words for Holmes, who he had written a poem about.

 "I was lucky to have known him, on Dancing with the Stars and he other times we shared together.

 "He gave me advice in what I shouldn't do on the screen and helped win me contracts.